GodotVR/godot_openvr/README.md

 To download the required versions.

 Godot_headers is a git repository that keeps a copy of the headers needed for compiling GDNative modules.
 It ususally contains a copy of the latest official release of Godot and may be outdated.
-You can use the switch headers or set the environment variable GODOT_HEADERS to the location of more recent files.
-You'll need to clone a copy of the godot source code for this.
+You can use the switch headers to the location of more recent files which will be inside of your Godot source after compiling in the folder modules/gdnative/include.

 OpenVR is a git repository maintained by Valve that contains the OpenVR SDK used to interact with the OpenVR/SteamVR platform.
 Alternatively you can use the switch openvr or set the environment variable OPENVR_PATH to the location where you have downloaded a copy of this SDK.